snowbillr/decreejs/README.md

 # Decree JS

-Decree JS provides allows you to execute a function when a specified key sequence is pressed.
+Decree JS allows you to execute a function when a specified key sequence is pressed.
 To register a key sequence with Decree JS, you use the `decree.when` method.

 The `decree.when` method takes in one argument, which is a string consisting of one key.
 The argument can be almost any